matloff/TidyverseSkeptic/README.md

 classes is unsuitable even for CS majors.
 It would then seem that using FP to teach non-programmers learning R is even more unwise.

-Note that even if taught in a modified FP form, their goals are antithetical to those of R learners.
-They list three goals, one of which is "Introduce the essential concepts of computing (the theoretical aspect)," certainly not desirable for teaching R in general, let alone for teaching R to those with no coding experience.
+Note that even if taught in a modified FP form, the authors' goals are antithetical to those of R learners.
+They list three goals, one of which is to "Introduce the essential [theoretical] concepts of computing," certainly not desirable for teaching R in general, let alone for teaching R to those with no coding experience.

 ### The English issue